RajshekharShankarGhodageri/devopspractice/README.md

 # research-on-devops
-This is for practicing devop tools and share with sub ordinates
+This is for practicing devops tools and shared with friends for further updates